sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-process/send-pagerduty-alerts.md

 {{% notice note %}}
 **NOTE**: Sensu does not download and install dynamic runtime asset builds onto the system until they are needed for command execution.
-Read the [asset reference](../../../plugins/assets#dynamic-runtime-asset-builds) for more information about dynamic runtime asset builds.
 {{% /notice %}}

 ## Add the PagerDuty handler

-Now that you've added the dynamic runtime asset, you can create a [handler][9] that uses the asset to send non-OK events to PagerDuty.
+Now that you've added the dynamic runtime asset, you can create a handler that uses the asset to send non-OK events to PagerDuty.

 In the following command, replace `<PAGERDUTY_KEY>` with your [PagerDuty API integration key][1].
 Then run the updated command: